Markus Söder: Career in Bavarian politics

 Söder has been a member of the Landtag, the state parliament of Bavaria, since 1994.
-From 2003 to 2007 he was secretary general of the CSU party; in this capacity, he worked closely with then Minister-President and party chairman Edmund Stoiber.
-During his time in office, he was also part of the CDU/CSU team in the negotiations with the SPD on a coalition agreement following the 2005 federal elections, which paved the way to the formation of Chancellor Angela Merkel's first cabinet.
+From 2003 to 2007 he was secretary general of the CSU party, the sister party in Bavaria of the Christian Democratic Union of Germany (CDU).
+In this capacity, he worked closely with then Minister-President and party chairman Edmund Stoiber.
+During his time in office, he was also part of the CDU/CSU team in the negotiations with the Social Democratic Party of Germany (SPD) on a coalition agreement following the 2005 federal elections, which paved the way to the formation of Chancellor Angela Merkel's first cabinet.

 Söder has since been member of the Beckstein, Seehofer I and II cabinets.
 From 2007 to 2008 he was Bavaria's State Minister for Federal and European Affairs, the successor office of Foreign Minister of Bavaria, and from 2008 to 2011 State Minister for Environment and Health.
 In the negotiations to form a coalition government following the 2009 federal elections, Söder was part of the working group on the environment, agriculture and consumer protection, led by Ilse Aigner and Michael Kauch, and the working group on health, led by Ursula von der Leyen and Philipp Rösler.